j-c-love/PLOSBiology_ForbesBeadle_Love_et.al_2022/README.md

 All scripts require user input of filepaths to input data, voxel dimensions of the specific images analysed and filepath for the output summary data.

-For further details of methods, please see the above paper.
+For further details, please see the above paper.